huyph/stellar-ingest/doc/docker.md

 The first two  command options are explained above.
 Option  `-p` makes port 3000 inside the container, accessible to the host (with the same number).

-Now, trigger ingestions with a REST API request:
+Now, trigger ingestion with a REST API request:

 ```bash
 curl -X POST \